 What is Carnitine?

 Carnitine is a conditionally essential amino acid.
 Amino acids are the building blocks of protein (think muscle growth).
-Conditionally essential means it’s produced in the body to some extent, under the right conditions.
+Conditionally essential means under the right conditions, it’s produced in the body to some extent.
 Carnitine is stored in the muscles, cardiac tissue and the brain.
 Most known for fatty acid metabolism (ie- fat burning), carnitine has several functions in the body and improvements are seen systemically when levels increase.

 When it comes to carnitine, unless you have a genetic disorder, the body produces enough carnitine to survive- but then the question is posed, does it provide optimal levels?
 We also get carnitine from the our diet.
 It’s found primarily in red meat, with trace amounts in vegetables and fruits such as asparagus and avocado.
 Despite this, the research says, many people have suboptimal carnitine levels.
 So, how does this play into exercise?

 Improvements in both body composition and performance with carnitine supplementation have been known by the natural health and body building community for years.
 Thanks to the recent advances in carnitine as a nootropic and the biohacking movement, mainstream science has caught up and here’s what is has to say

 The ability of carnitine to burn fat is its hallmark feature.
 This is because carnitine is the only molecule that can take fat into the mitochondria, where it gets burned and used for energy.
 Due to this, insufficient carnitine levels can be a rate limiting step when it comes to burning fat.